algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## bnz target

-- Opcode: 0x40 {int16 branch offset}
+- Opcode: 0x40 {int16 branch offset, big-endian}
 - Stack: ..., A: uint64 &rarr; ...
 - branch to TARGET if value A is not zero